 Interestingly there is an apparent connection of this theme with the diagonal spin-spin correlations of the Ising model on the anisotropic square lattice.
 These are known to be characterised by a particular solution of P$_{\rm VI}$, through the work of Jimbo and Miwa \cite{JM_1980}, and are also related to the Picard solution.
-The correlations can be written as Toeplitz determinants of the first, second and third kinds of Elliptic integrals with the deformation variable $t$ corresponding to the temperature, and these determinants possess a simple algebraic symbol and are therefore semi-classical - see \cite{McCoy+Wu_1973}.
+The correlations can be written as Toeplitz determinants of the first, second and third kinds of elliptic integrals with the deformation variable $t$ corresponding to the temperature, and these determinants possess a simple algebraic symbol and are therefore semi-classical - see \cite{McCoy+Wu_1973}.
 An observation made by Mangazeev and Guttmann \cite{MG_2010} was that these solutions have a one parameter generalisation (denoted by $\lambda$) which enters only through the boundary conditions.
-Using the Toda lattice equations appropriate to P$_{\rm VI}$ they observed that for explicit examples of small spin separations they could evaluate these as Jacobi Elliptic functions for general $t$ and $\lambda$, with the value $ \lambda=1 $ recovering the standard model.
+Assuming the Toda lattice equations appropriate to P$_{\rm VI}$ they observed that for explicit examples of small spin separations they could evaluate these as Jacobi Elliptic functions for general $t$ and $\lambda$, with the value $ \lambda=1 $ recovering the standard model.
+One of the authors (NSW) has confirmed that these explicit examples satisfy the other standard differential-difference relations of P$_{\rm VI}$.
 Furthermore, it has been shown that the deformation differential equation for the Stieltjes function has the Riccati form with the quadratic term only if $ \lambda \neq 1 $.
-One of the authors (NSW) has also confirmed that these explicit examples satisfy the other standard differential-difference relations of P$_{\rm VI}$.
 It is also known that these solutions have a perturbation expansion about $ \lambda=0 $ which coincides with the form-factor expansion of the correlations.
 However it is not known what symbol or weight yields these $\lambda$-correlations, nor the general formula for these at arbitrary separation.